 Steps: Another essential that doesn’t come with a caravan and is something you will need unless you have either very long legs or a low caravan.
 It should be strong and stable, for it will get a lot of use.
 We have a two-step aluminium unit that suits us, it replaces a rather poor plastic example that now resides in my shed.
 I also brought a set of pads that fit on the bottom of the legs, these help stop them sinking into soft ground, but if you only plan to stay on hard surfaced pitches you won’t need such an accessory.

 Water Container: You will need a method of bringing portable water to your caravan.
-On site this is generally achieved by carrying a container from a tap to your caravan and using a flexible pumped hose to connect to your van.
+On site this is achieved by carrying a container from a tap to your caravan and using a flexible pumped hose to connect to your van.
 The hose with a built-in pump should be supplied with your caravan but, perversely the container will not.
-We use an Aquaroll, which is a popular design that comes with an aluminium handle that allows it to be easily pulled along.
-Some sites offer a “fully serviced pitch” which will have a dedicated water tap for you to connect to, for these you will need a water hose and float valve to connect to your Aquaroll similar to that illustrated here.
+We use an Aquaroll, which is a popular design that comes with an aluminium handle the allows it to to be easily pulled along.

 Waste: (grey) water container.
 What goes in must come out!
 In our case it comes out into a Wastemaster, a wheeled, tried and tested waste water tank.
 In addition to this type of tank short lengths of flexible hose and possibly a “Y” connector will be required to connect the drain outlets on your caravan to this waste tank.

-Watering Can: I find one helpful when filling the toilet flush tank, ours is a cheap plastic version that holds about 4 litres.
+Watering Can: I find one helpful when filling the toilet flush tank, ours is plastic and holds about 4 litres.

 Drinking Water Container.
 For those that don’t wish to drink from the caravan’s system as we do.

 Chemicals: There are three types that I carry.
 (1) Toilet tabs, one of which is dropped into the toilet cassette tank after it is emptied.
 This chemical can also be bought in liquid form, which can be cheaper but is also bulky and heavier.
-(2) Pink fluid, a small amount is put into the toilet flush tank when it is refilled, for no other purpose, as far as I can tell than to keep my wife happy as she says it smells nice.
+(2) Pink fluid, a small amount is put into the toilet flush tank when that it refilled, for no other purpose, as far as I can tell than to keep my wife happy as she says it smells nice.
 (3) Puriclean to clean and purify our stored water containers and water system at the start of each tour.
-There are other makes and versions of these products, as well a wide variation in prices, so shop around.

 Bedding: I have listed this under essentials because I assume that you will want to sleep in your van at some point.
 The choice is yours, anything from silk sheets to sleeping bags will do.
 We use Duvalays but they are quite expensive and don’t appeal to everyone.
 Remember when selecting your bedding that modern caravans are efficiently insulated and generally have a central heating system, we have never been cold in our van, even in winter.